UGOKU-Lab/FlexConsole_for_Bluetooth_Serial/README.md

 channels and requests.

 The second byte is `value`: the payload.
-`value` is single byte data, so it must be in the range 0-255.
+`value` is single byte data and it must be in the range 0-255.
-If you want to use floating point values, you need to convert the values on your device.
+If you want to use floating point values or signed values, you need to convert the values on your device.

 The third byte is `checksum`.
 The value must equal to XOR of `channel` and `value`.